Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-storagepool/README.md

 * OK if all storage pools report normal health, are online, and their used capacity is below the thresholds.
 * WARN if a pool reports a degraded health status, or one this check does not know.
 * WARN if a pool is busy rather than online (pre-copy, rebuilding, balancing, initializing or deleting).
+* `--device-threshold-severity` decides what a pool that reached the capacity threshold configured on the appliance itself reports (default: WARNING).
+That threshold is what the storage administrator set in the management GUI, so the check and the appliance agree on when a pool is full.
+A pool that carries no threshold is not affected.
+* WARN or CRIT if a pool's overprovisioning reaches `--warning-overprovisioning` or `--critical-overprovisioning`, that is how much capacity it handed out to LUNs relative to the disks behind it.
+Both are off by default; above 100 percent a pool is thin provisioned, which is what thin provisioning is for.
 * WARN if a pool's used capacity reaches `--warning` (default: 80%).
 * CRIT if a pool reports health status "Faulty", "No Input", "Invalid" or "Offline".
 * CRIT if a pool's running status is "Offline".